francehopper/INFO-154-Labs/DB Lab2/readme.txt

-TwitterLab - INFO 154 Lab 3
+TwitterLab - INFO 154 Lab 4
 ===========================
-This folder holds the files for lab 3 of INFO 154.
+This folder holds the files for lab 4 of INFO 154.
 Work was done by Gregory Woods and Stephen Weber again.
-This builds off of lab 2 (yay recycled code!) to save tweet search results to an SQL database.
-A new page was built to display the saved results, called history.php.
+This builds off of lab 3 (yay more recycled code!) to save tweet search results to an SQL database. livesearch.php was updated to compare search results from both user-specified keywords.

 Required SQL setup:
 Schema = info154
-Table = tweets
+Tables = "tweets" and "tweets2"
+The setup of tweets2 should be an exact copy of tweets

 User = infousr
 Password = D1oASa1
 Permissions = select, insert, update, delete (All in the Data category)